Serving the Wasatch Front & The Tooele County with old-fashioned warmth and sincerity since 1979.

 Casual Funeral Attire

-• Dark dress pants with a collared shirt (no tie required)
+• Dark dress pants

-• Clean, polished dress shoes remain essential
+• Clean dress shoes

-Business Casual Approach
+Business Casual

-• A dress shirt (tie optional)
+• A dress shirt

 Funeral Etiquette Beyond Clothing

-• Arrive on time to show respect for the grieving family
+• Offer condolences to the grieving family

 What NOT to Wear

-Never Wear:
+Never wear:

-• Athletic wear, gym clothes, or casual wear
+• Athletic clothing or casual wear

-• Bright colors or flashy patterns
+• Bright or flashy colors

 Quick Reference Guide

-Most Appropriate Funeral Attire:
+Most Appropriate Funeral Attire

-Acceptable Alternatives:
+Acceptable Alternatives

-• Dark trousers with dress shirt and tie (no jacket)
+• Dark trousers + formal shirt

-• Requested casual funeral attire when specified by family
+• Requested casual funeral attire (when specified)

 Planning Ahead with Dalton Hoopes